 Heather trained at top music schools, including the famous Juilliard in New York City.
 Her numerous composing awards include three consecutive BMI Awards and two SOCAN awards.

-Watch this demo reel of music composed by Heather Schmidt, opening with the official international trailer of “Main Street” starring Colin Firth for Myriad Pictures, followed by some recent film score segments, and concluding with a documentary segment created at the Sundance Institute.
+Watch these demo reels of music composed by Heather Schmidt (5 min or 16 min options), opening with the official international trailer of “Main Street” starring Colin Firth for Myriad Pictures, followed by some recent film score segments, and concluding with a documentary segment created at the Sundance Institute.